ivyT26/CSCI4800_AI_Final_Project/README.md

 ##### Progress 11/29
 - trained DeepRacer for 15 minutes each, evaluated for 5 trials
-- this was the day that we added the training logs, evaluation logs, and recorded some demo videos of the training models
+- this was the day that we added the training logs, evaluation logs, and recorded some demo videos of the evaluations on the models
+- also added a folder to hold the pictures of the tracks that we tested the DeepRacer on for reference
 - V8-2: let the DeepRacer train for another 15 minutes to see if the improvement was consistent
   - evaluation was pretty consistent with the last evaluation, where the DeepRacer was able to complete 2 laps in a row (almost 3!)
 - V8-3: modified the speed threshold because the condition was never met after looking through the logs